saadz-khan/SpotDown/README.md

 - Edit the `variables.py` file and add the `client_id, client_secret, API key` to `spotify_client_id, spotify_client_secret, youtube_data_api_key` respectively.

 ## Download Playlist
+**Please ensure that there is no directory named SpotDown/SpotDown/downloads after the first run or would give an error.
+(Will add some workaround later)**
 Replace `https://open.spotify.com/playlist/link_to_playlist` with actual link by sharing the playlist and copying its link and Run:
 ```
 python main.py https://open.spotify.com/playlist/link_to_playlist